Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/articles/node-common-modules/index.md

 `NODE_PATH` was originally created to support loading modules from varying paths before the current [module resolution](https://nodejs.org/api/modules.html#modules_all_together) algorithm was defined.

 `NODE_PATH` is still supported, but is less necessary now that the Node.js ecosystem has settled on a convention for locating dependent modules.
 Sometimes deployments that rely on `NODE_PATH` show surprising behavior when people are unaware that `NODE_PATH` must be set.
-Sometimes a module's dependencies change, causing a different version (or even a different module) to be loaded as the `NODE_PATH` is searched.
+Sometimes a module’s dependencies change, causing a different version (or even a different module) to be loaded as the `NODE_PATH` is searched.

-Additionally, Node.js will search in the following list of GLOBAL_FOLDERS:
+Additionally, Node.js will search in the following list of GLOBAL\_FOLDERS:

 -   1: `$HOME/.node_modules`
 -   2: `$HOME/.node_libraries`
 -   3: `$PREFIX/lib/node`

-Where `$HOME` is the user's home directory, and `$PREFIX` is the Node.js configured `node_prefix`.
+Where `$HOME` is the user’s home directory, and `$PREFIX` is the Node.js configured `node_prefix`.

 These are mostly for historic reasons.